Heating system - which one is best for you?

 - You always want to automatically use the cheapest or most ecological heat supply

-- You want to become more independent from the electricity supplier by using a photovoltaic system
+- You want to become more independent from your electricity supplier by using a photovoltaic system

-Heating with a heat pump - a sensible decision if...
+Heating with a heat pump – a reasonable decision if...

 - You want to use freely available environmental energy for heating.